coleifer/scout/docs/server.rst

   * ``simple`` (default): use a simple, efficient ranking algorithm.
   * ``bm25``: use the `Okapi BM25 algorithm <http://en.wikipedia.org/wiki/Okapi_BM25>`_.
 This is only available if your version of SQLite supports FTS4.

-* arbitrary key/value pairs: used to match document *metadata*.
+* Arbitrary key/value pairs: used to match document *metadata*.
 Only documents whose metadata matches the key/value pairs will be included.
+* Metadata searches match on equality by default, but other types of expressions can be formed by appending ``'__<operation>'`` to the metadata key.
+For more information, see :ref:`the advance query section <advanced-query>`.

 Example search: